-Aged 48, is a Non-executive Director of both the Company and BOCHK.
-Mr. He is also an Executive Vice President of BOC.
-Mr. He is a member of the Audit Committee of the Board of Directors of both the Company and BOCHK.
-Mr. He is also the Chairman of the Board of Directors of Chiyu and a Director of BOCI.
-Mr. He has over 20 years' experience in the banking industry.
-Mr. He was an Executive Assistant President of BOC from November 1998 to November 2000.
-Mr. He was the General Manager of the Treasury Department of BOC from January 1996 to November 1998.
-Mr. He graduated from the Beijing Second Foreign Languages Institute in 1979 with a bachelor's degree and obtained a master's degree in international management studies from the University of Texas in 1985.
+Aged 48.
+Non-executive Director of the Company and BOCHK.
+Executive Vice President of BOC.
+Member of the Audit Committee of the Company and BOCHK.
+Chairman of Chiyu and Director of BOCI.
+Over 20 years' experience in banking industry.
+Executive Assistant President of BOC from 1998 to 2000.
+General Manager of the Treasury Department of BOC from 1996 to 1998.